-101. Introduction to Film Studies An introductory study of the preeminent art form of the 20th Century.
+- 101. Introduction to Film Studies An introductory study of the preeminent art form of the 20th Century.
 The course will focus upon the fundamentals of film study as an academic discipline, including formal analysis of film narrative and cinematic technique (the art of film), contextual approaches to film, study of various film genres, and rudimentary experience with film production.
-Students will be exposed to aesthetically and historically important films from a number of cultural traditions.

-102. Fundamentals of Digital Film Production This course provides instruction in the basic aesthetic and technical aspects of digital film production, including writing, producing, directing, shooting, lighting, recording and mixing sound, and editing.
+Students will be exposed to aesthetically and historically important films from a number of cultural traditions. - 102.
+Fundamentals of Digital Film Production This course provides instruction in the basic aesthetic and technical aspects of digital film production, including writing, producing, directing, shooting, lighting, recording and mixing sound, and editing.
 Students will learn to harness digital tools while focusing on their roles as storytellers.
 Each participant will write and direct a video, rotating through various crew positions as they carry out exercises designed to deepen their knowledge of the different elements of moviemaking.
 Ultimately, students will collaborate in teams on short movies, which will be screened at the final class.
 Prerequisite: FLST 101 OR FLST 301/ENGL 218.
-Offered every two years.

-201. The History of Film An examination of the economic, cultural, technological, generic, formal, and aesthetic evolution of cinematic art, from 19th century precursors of the motion picture to the current state of world cinema.
+Offered every two years. - 201.
+The History of Film An examination of the economic, cultural, technological, generic, formal, and aesthetic evolution of cinematic art, from 19th century precursors of the motion picture to the current state of world cinema.
 Between these bookends, the survey might include such developments as the medium's inception in 1895, early international (especially German, Soviet and French) classics in silent film, the rise of Hollywood, the emergence of sound, American censorship and classical Hollywood cinema, pre-war French classics, post-war Italian neo-realism, la nouvelle vague, Asian and third-world cinemas, eastern European and British developments at mid-century, and changes in the American film industry in the Sixties and Seventies.
-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the DIV II social sciences distribution requirement. - 210.
+Topics in Film Studies Survey courses dealing with various areas of world film, such as Middle East Film, Music in Film, and From Novel to Film.
+Prerequisite dependent upon topic.

-301. Topics in Film Studies In-depth analysis and discussion of selected areas in Film Studies not normally covered in other interdisciplinary offerings.
+310. Topics in Film Studies In-depth analysis and discussion of selected areas in Film Studies not normally covered in other interdisciplinary offerings.
 Topics may include, for example, auteur studies, genre studies, film theory, and film and popular culture.
 Prerequisite dependent upon topic.